Polsky Center Announces 2018 Summer Accelerator Cohort

 keSH is driven to making healthy eating delicious and effortless.
 Team members: Mayuri Baheti and Danielle Matarasso.

 Landslide is a social media polling application.
 Landslide aggregates the latest news, sports highlights, and entertainment updates and pairs a brief summary of this data with an automatically-generated question individually targeted to each user.
-Team members: Nick Aldridge, JP Castella, and Henry Clark.
+Team members: Nick Aldridge, JP Castella, Henry Clarke, and Isaac Troncoso.
 Landslide participated in the College New Venture Challenge.

-Prescribed Skin Care is an artificial intelligence dermatologist that ensures women achieve better outcomes from skin care.
-Prescribe has remastered medical research-grade diagnostic skin tests into twenty quick mini-tests that consumers perform in a retail setting.
+Veda Grace Dermatology is an artificial intelligence dermatologist that ensures women achieve better outcomes from skin care.
+Veda Grace Dermatology has remastered medical research-grade diagnostic skin tests into twenty quick mini-tests that consumers perform in a retail setting.
 Team member: Vinay Rawfani.